|This reminded me of the “Tilt-A-Whirl” at Disneyland (in my youth). Tom remembered it as a “Sit and Spin.”|

 A carnival was set up for the kids with a variety of rides.

-Today, we’re staying in hoping to use the pool.
-Yesterday, the pool guy told us to wait three hours before going in the water due to chemicals he’d used which wouldn’t be until 1:30 pm.
+Today, we’re staying in, hoping to use the pool.
+Yesterday, the pool guy told us to wait three hours before going in the water due to chemicals he’d used, which wouldn’t be until 1:30 pm.
 By that time, the clouds had rolled in with thunder at a distance.
-We opted to forgo the pool.
+So we opted to forgo the pool.

 |Cotton candy for sale at the food kiosk on the street.|